-First Restitution.
-Principal/Student conference, detention, in-school suspension, 1-180 days out-of-
+First Offense Restitution.
+Principal/Student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+Subsequent Offense Restitution.

-Subsequent Restitution.
 In-school suspension, 1-180 days out-of-school suspension, or expulsion.

-Fighting (see also "Assault') - Mutual combat in which both parties have contributed to the conflict either verbally or by physical action.
+Fighting (see also "Assault") - Mutual combat in which both parties have contributed to the conflict either verbally or by physical action.

-First Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school

-Subsequent In-school suspension, 1-180 days out-of-school suspension, or expulsion.
+First Offense Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school suspension.
+Subsequent Offense In-school suspension, 1-180 days out-of-school suspension, or expulsion.